Cousins, Hicks lead way as Vikings knock out Fields, beat Bears 19-13

 T.J.
 Hockenson caught six passes for 50 yards.

+The Bears, playing their first home game since Dick Butkus died on Oct.
+5, wore No. 51 patches in honor of the Hall of Famer.
+They had the crowd roaring following a video tribute, but they gave their fans little else to cheer.

 Fields, coming off his two best games as a passer, was 6 of 10 for 58 yards and an interception.
-Bagent was 10 of 14 with 83 yards in his debut, and the Bears came away with the loss on a day when they paid tribute to Dick Butkus with a video and No. 51 uniform patches.
-It was their first home game since the Hall of Famer died on Oct.
-5.
+Bagent was 10 of 14 with 83 yards in his debut.

+Moore had 51 yards receiving coming off a career-best 230-yard outing, and the Bears dropped their 10th straight home game.
+It was a step back for a team with a chance to put together back-to-back wins for the first time since Weeks 16 and 17 of the 2021 season, when the Bears beat Seattle and the New York Giants.

+“We could look at it that way,” Moore said.
+“We’ve got things to improve.
+We had a great game last Thursday but it didn’t carry over to today.
+So we’ve got to go back to the drawing board and somehow figure out what we did on Thursday to take to the next game.”

 INJURIES